hdlguy/fpga_experiments/wdt_test/readme.md

 # WDT Test
-This project uses the AXI Watchdog Timer core on an Arty-A7 board.
+This project uses the AXI Watchdog Timer (WDT) core on an Arty-A7 board.